CRBS/Panfish/design/FunctionalSpec.md

 The above options should also be definable as directives within the script to be submitted using the format #$PANFISH (flag) convention similar to the one used by Grid Engine.

-In addition, to the above commands the following Panfish specific options will also be supported:

-* **-dir** Lets caller specify directory to be uploaded to remote cluster.

 The **Cast** program will first upload any data to the remote cluster and then submit the job to the local Grid Engine.
 The output of **Cast** upon success will be the same output from **qsub** complete with a job id that the user can use to monitor.